Squaring up a small primary bathroom + closet

 Revised Floor Plan

-• The back of closet converted to shower, where a built-in shower seat was designed.
+• The back of closet was converted to a shower with a built-in seat.

 • Bathroom wall return was pushed back to be flush with the shower, opening up the floor space and providing more light in the shower.